mb0/xelf-old/DESIGN.md

 Type Conversion
 ---------------

-We need flexible type conversion rules, mostly because xelf is a typed language using untyped json literals.
+We need flexible type conversion rules, mostly because xelf is a typed language using untyped JSON literals.
 The conversion rules are a bit more involved for that reason.

 Allowed conversions are encoded by the compare function in the typ package.
 It returns a comparison